adeelsohailahmed/library-management-system/README.md

 # Library Management System
 A rudimentary library management system, designed and developed for the class of subject 'Web Programming'.

-Live Demo will be hosted again at 000webhost when they sort several issues with their free plan they're currently facing...
+Live Demo is hosted at: https://paklibrary.000webhostapp.com/

+You can login with default email address: **adeel@example.com** and password: **adeelahmed** Or, alternatively, create a new account.

 ## Functionality
 The project has been designed from the librarian's point of view.
 It allows the librarian to: